 Advantages of the Manual Method

 The only prominent advantage is that it’s 100% free.
-The only tools needed are a browser for the Google search and a spreadsheet for the compilation.
+The only tools needed are a browser for the Google search and a spreadsheet for the audit.

 As you can imagine, there are a lot of disadvantages.
 Here are the top 10: